alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 * Slides and planning for Q&A session
 * Comms for workshops and funding call- posting on slack, organising with Turing comms
 * Started brainstorming TTW activities with HS and JD
+  * EK - data wrangler team are looking to join in more with TTW and need a project.

 #### What did you struggle with?
 * Feels like a lot packed in with the bank holiday!
 * Support for AS
+  * EK - I can highlight this to MB.

 #### What would you like to work on next week?
 Finishing up this week: